Grievance Redressal

 up-arrow

 Yes, many insurers and aggregators allow online purchase.
-The process involves selecting the plan, completing KYC, and making payment digitally.
+The process involves selecting the plan, completing KYC, and making a payment digitally.

 Do annuity plans allow joint ownership?